V-Sekai/godot-flatbuffer-json-scene-format/README.md

 While this feature could be implemented as an add-on, a merge tool is a common feature in modern IDEs and should be fully integrated into the Godot Editor for a seamless user experience.

-## Subordinate Problem: Limited Scene File Format Options
+## FlatBuffer-based JSON Scene File Format

+FlatBuffer-based JSON is easy to read by tools and people, so developers can understand and work with scene files outside of the Godot Editor.

+The `fbjscn` format helps people work together on projects by making it easier to use tools like Git.
+This makes merging scenes in group projects simpler and lowers the chance of scene corruption.

-When working on a project related to Godot, such as game development or add-ons, you may encounter limitations with the current scene file formats:
+When working on a project related to Godot, like making games or add-ons, you might find problems with the current scene file formats:

+Using FlatBuffer-based JSON as another file format gives developers more choices when working on Godot projects and solves some problems with current scene file formats (escn, scn, tscn).

-- **escn**: For scenes created by external tools (e.g., importing from Blender)
+- **escn**: For scenes made by other tools (like importing from Blender)
-- **scn**: Binary format, small but not very useful when collaborating on a project
+- **scn**: Binary format, small but not very helpful when working together on a project
-- **tscn**: Textual format, INI/TOML-like syntax, human-readable, and encouraged for use
+- **tscn**: Text format, INI/TOML-like syntax, easy to read, and good to use

-The TSCN format is proprietary and not widely used, leading to issues such as difficulty editing scenes outside of the Godot Editor and a lack of supporting tools like linters or syntax checkers.
+The TSCN format is special and not used a lot, causing issues like trouble editing scenes outside of the Godot Editor and not having helpful tools like linters or syntax checkers.

-### Solution: Support FlatBuffer-based JSON as an Alternative Human-Readable File Format
+### Solution: Use FlatBuffer-based JSON as Another Easy-to-Read File Format

-To overcome these limitations, it would be beneficial for Godot to support alternative human-readable file formats, such as FlatBuffer-based JSON.
-FlatBuffers provide a more efficient way to serialize and deserialize data compared to standard JSON while still being human-readable.
+To fix these problems, it would be good for Godot to support other easy-to-read file formats, like FlatBuffer-based JSON.
+FlatBuffers are a faster way to change data into a different form compared to normal JSON while still being easy to read.

-This feature should be part of the core engine to ensure official support and seamless integration.
+This feature should be part of the main engine to make sure it has official support and works well together.

 Use `fbjscn` and `fbjres` as the extensions.